 Set a Priority: Priority is one of the determining factors when it comes time to show a visitor a personalization.
 As a default, each new personalization starts at the bottom of the list.
 You can change the priority right away or later once it’s been saved.

 - A visitor can be targeted in multiple Personalization jobs

 - The domain targeted for the Personalization job

 - The frequency of the Personalization message is set to be displayed

 - If a visitor is targeted by multiple Personalization messages, the next standard Personalization job will not fire for 20 minutes after the previous message appeared with the exception of GDPR.
 When the Personalization job is GDPR, then the next Personalization job will fire 5 minutes after a GDPR job.

 Target Specific Site(s): Click ‘Set Restrictions’ in order to Target / Exclude content to specific URLs or by the visitor’sEntry Point).

 - It is important to note that your Personalization will appear on any site that you have Olytics running.
 If you are using Olytics for multiple domains, you should use “Target Content to Specific URL(s)” or “Exclude Content for Specific Url(s)” so that the message appears only on the domain or site that you intend it to.

 Start Date/Time and End Date/Time: Setting a start/end date for your Personalization job is optional.
 It is a nice feature to use when jobs need to start and expire within a certain time frame e.g. when you’re targeting visitors to register for an event.
 Time selections are in Central Time.

 Note: If no end time is provided, the personalization job will end at 12:01am on the ‘end date’ you have selected.
 Likewise, it will start at 12:01am on the ‘start date’ that you have selected.

 Audience Builder: You can target (or exclude) audiences using a saved query by clicking ‘Target/Exclude Audience Builder Selection’.

-Product Targeting: You can target or exclude audiences based on the product(s) they are subscribed to and what class(es) they are in.
+Product Targeting: You can target or exclude audiences based on the product(s) they are subscribed to and what Class(es) they are in.
 You can further target or exclude audience by their Pay Status(es):